A Replica-BCS theory for dirty superconductors: the Replica approach

 \section{the Replica approach}

 In this section we explain how we apply the replica approach to compute the disorder-averaged effective energy $\langle E(\{\vec{s}\})\rangle_d$ and observable $\langle A\rangle_d$'s.
-We shall explain the approximations we have made, the limitations of the approach and the main results we obtain.
-Mathematical details of the approach are presented in Appendices \ref{ME} and \ref{MFE}.
+We shall explain the approximations we made, the limitations of the approach and the main results we obtain.
+Mathematical details of our calculations are presented in Appendices \ref{ME} and \ref{MFE}.

-The main assumption we made in our approach is that for continuous spectrum $\xi_k$, the major effect of disorder on the effective energy (\ref{Eeff}) appears in the interaction matrix element $U_{pk}$.
-To implement the replica approach, we shall neglect the correlation between different matrix elements $U_{pk}, U_{p'k'}$ and assume that $U_{pk}(p \neq k)$ follows a simple $(k,p)$-independent Gaussian distribution
+The main assumption we made in our approach is that for continuous spectrum $\xi_k$ across the Fermi surface, the major effect of disorder on the effective energy (\ref{Eeff}) appears in the interaction matrix element $U_{pk}$.
+To implement the replica approach, we shall neglect the correlation between different matrix elements $U_{pk}, U_{p'k'}$ and assume that $U_{pk}$ follows a simple $(k,p)$-independent Gaussian distribution

-where $U_m\sim -\frac{U_0}{V}$ represents an average attractive interaction between states $k$ and $p$, $\sigma^2$ is the corresponding variance and $V$ is the volume of system.
-To obtain finite results for thermodynamic quantities at $V\to \infty$, we need $\sigma^2=\frac{h^2}{V}$ where $h^2\sim O(1)$(see for example\cite{nishimori2001statistical}).
-The assumption of Gaussian distribution (Eq.(\ref{Gaussian})) is convenient but not essential as it is believed that any other distributions would give qualitatively the same result as long as the first two moments are given as above and higher moments are bounded\cite{binder1986spin}.